 - Immediately seek medical attention (follow up on all appointments and adhere to the treatment plan prescribed).

 - Connect with a reputable personal injury attorney.
+If you’re in the area, you can check for Personals injury attorneys in Buffalo NY.

 - Your attorney will investigate all pertinent information.
 They can then make a demand to settle for the other attorneys.
 In many instances, your attorney will want to wait until you are fully recovered, so they know what the case is worth.